-1. Select incidents and hazards for investigation with high potential to generate recommendations with broad preventive impact.
+Select incidents and hazards for investigation with high potential to generate recommendations with broad preventive impact.

-As discussed, the purpose of the CSB's investigations is to determine the facts, conditions, and underlying and contributing causes of chemical incidents and develop recommendations to help similar incidents. prevent То conduct this important mandate, incidents must be selected that will have the greatest impact on workplace. public. and environmental safety.
-Because of limited resources, the CSB must exercise discretion in all cases when deciding whether to initiate an investigation.
-To that end, the adencv uses screening а procedure to ensure the systematic and timely evaluation of chemical incidents throughout the US, and the prudent selection of incidents for further investigation.
+As discussed, the purpose of the CSB's investigations is to determine the facts, conditions, and underlying and contributing causes of chemical incidents and develop recommendations to help prevent similar incidents and /or mitigate their impacts should they occur.
+To conduct this important mandate, incidents must be selected that will have the greatest impact on workplace, public, and environmental safety.
+Because of the large number of incidents that occur, the CSB must exercise discretion in all cases when deciding whether to initiate an investigation.
+To that end, the agency uses a screening procedure to ensure the systematic and timely evaluation of chemical incidents throughout the U.S., and the prudent selection of incidents for further investigation.
 After notification of an incident from a number of sources, the incident is evaluated based on the severity of the consequences and preliminary understanding of the potential causes and analyzed according to several factors such as the severity of injuries, property losses, and offsite impacts.
 The factors are scored numerically and compared with the same factors from other incidents.
 The high-consequence incidents then receive additional management review by top leadership of the CSB and a decision is made whether to deploy.

-Figure 5: 12 Investigative staff deployed to the ConAgra plant after an explosion on June 9, 2009 that killed 4 workers and injured dozens of others.
+12 Investigative staff deployed to the ConAgra plant after an explosion on June 9, 2009 that killed 4 workers and injured dozens of others.